 Amazon EC2’s automatic resizing permits you to automatically start or terminate Amazon EC2 instances based on user-defined criteria, health status checks, and schedules.
 You can use a Cloud Watch alarm with Amazon EC2 Auto Scaling to resize EC2 instances based on demand.
 For more data, see Dynamic Scaling in the Amazon EC2 Auto Scaling User Guide.

 Amazon Web Services (AWS) Identity and Access Management (IAM) is a Web service that helps you securely control access to AWS resources for your users. customer can use your AWS (authentication) resources and what resources they can use in which ways (authorization).
 For more data, see Authentication and access control for Amazon Cloud Watch.

-AWS Cloud Trail permit you to monitor calls made to the Amazon Cloud Watch API for your account, including calls made from the AWS Management Console, the AWS CLI, and other services.
-When Cloud Trail registration is active, Cloud Watch writes log files to the Amazon S3 bucket specified when Cloud Trail is configured.
+AWS Cloud Trail permits you to monitor calls made to the Amazon Cloud Watch API for your account, including calls made from the AWS Management Console, the AWS CLI, and other services.
+When Cloud Trail registration actives, Cloud Watch writes log files to the Amazon S3 bucket specified when Cloud Trail configured.
 For more data, see Registering Amazon Cloud Watch API Calls with AWS Cloud Trail.

 Getting Ready To AWS Account

 An AWS account required to use Amazon Cloud Watch.
 The AWS account allows you to use services (for example, Amazon EC2) to generate metrics that you can view in the Cloud Watch console, a point-and-click Web-based interface.
 Furthermore, you can install and configure the AWS command line interface (CLI).